-opinion, however, will depend upon the applicable financial reporting framework and any applicable laws or regulations.
-Most financial reporting frameworks include requirements relating to the presentation of the financial report; for such frameworks, preparation of the financial report in accordance with the applicable financial reporting framework includes presentation.
+- A12.
+The opinion expressed by the auditor is on whether the financial report is prepared, in all material respects, in accordance with the applicable financial reporting framework.
+The form of the auditor's opinion, however, will depend upon the applicable financial reporting framework and any applicable law or regulation.
+Most financial reporting frameworks include requirements relating to the presentation of the financial report; for such frameworks, preparation of the financial report in accordance with the applicable financial reporting framework includes presentation. - A13.

-A13.
 Where the financial reporting framework is a fair presentation framework, as is generally the case for a general purpose financial report, the opinion required by the Australian Auditing Standards is on whether the financial report is presented fairly, in all material respects, or gives a true and fair view.
 Where the financial reporting framework is a compliance framework, the opinion required is on whether the financial report is prepared, in all material respects, in accordance with the framework.
 Unless specifically stated otherwise, references in the Australian Auditing Standards to the auditor's opinion cover both forms of opinion.

-Ethical Requirements Relating to an Audit of a Financial Report (Ref.
-Para.
+Ethical Requirements Relating to an Audit of a Financial Report (Ref: Para.
 14)